OMF Block Model to DataFrame

 14.5 10.5 -9.5 1.0 1.0 1.0 0.495092

 The index contains the centroid coordinates and the dimensions of the block.
-The columns contain the variables in the block model, though only variables (attributes) assigned to the cell (as distinct from the grid points) are loaded.
+The columns contain the cell variables in the block model.
+Data assigned as points (at the grid vertices) are not included in the DataFrame.

 Filter